Once in your meet/meeting, select your high jump or pole vault event to start marking your results. You are now on the Events view.

-To do this, press the 3 horizontal dots ●●● menu option on the upper right side of the screen.
+To do this, press the three dots menu option on the upper right side of the screen.
 You will see an option to Edit heights.

 After selecting this option, you are now on the Edit heights page.

 The heights for the event are listed on the main screen.
-When starting, you will see only 1 height.
-To edit this height, simply click on the height:
+When starting, you will see only one height.
+To edit this height, click on the height:

-When using imperial ft-in units, please remember that 2 digits are always necessary when entering the inches, e.g. 6-01.50 (for 6-1.50) and must be between 00 and 11.
-Also note that the 2 decimal digits must be .00, .25. .50, or .75.
+When using imperial ft-in units, please remember that two digits are always necessary when entering the inches, e.g. 6-01.50 (for 6-1.50), and must be between 00 and 11.
+Also note that the two decimal digits must be .00, .25. .50, or .75.
 If you enter different decimal digits than this in the imperial format, you will NOT be able to save the result - the save check mark ✔ button will not work.

 Once you have edited this height, press the check mark ✔ to save or X to exit without saving.